-Not to kiss my own ass, but Microsoft’s official advice on avoiding SQL injection attacks sounds awfully familiar to readers of this blog:
+Not to pat myself on the back, but Microsoft’s official advice on avoiding SQL injection attacks sounds awfully familiar to readers of this blog:

 Sanitize (validate) all inputs: “This helps to ensure that the input is free from characters that cause SQL injection attacks.”
 It also allows you to fix the form and data type of the user input, which pretty much renders basic script kiddie attacks useless.